jtod/Hydra/README.md

 ## Installation

-Before using Hydra, you need some standard software tools: a *text editor*, a *shell*, and the *ghc Haskell compiler suite*.
+Before using Hydra, you need some standard software tools.
 All of the software described here is free and open source, and all of it runs on Windows, Macintosh, and Gnu/Linux.